 At ML&R Wealth Management, we have a popular adage that our advisors refer to in nearly every client meeting: “Focus on what you can control”.
 This demand sounds simple enough, but it can present many challenges to our clients as well as the rest of the world.
 It requires an individual to take an honest look at their life, seize control over some areas (personal financial habits), and then delegate responsibility in others (investment and taxation expertise).
-In this article, I’m going to touch on a few areas that individuals need to regulate on their own, namely budgeting, spending habits, and saving throughout each stage of life.
+In this article, I’m going to touch on a few areas in order to invest in your future, namely budgeting, spending habits, and saving throughout each stage of life.

 When an individual and/or couple retires, there are several steps they can take in order to ensure they are giving themselves the best chance of not outliving or outspending their hard-earned savings.
 The first would be to utilize and follow the financial plan that they built prior to retirement.
 This should be the first safeguard against overspending, and automating a set monthly transfer amount without volatile withdrawals helps retirees stay within those consumption boundaries.
 Another tool that can help provide for retirement needs is maximizing projected social security income by way of delaying benefits and planning around taking spousal vs. personal social security benefits.
 These strategies can become complicated, so we recommend speaking to your advisor about this prior to retirement to ensure the best plan is set into motion.